AndriyFujii/PikaChat/README.md

 It works by setting the exchange as "" while publishing the message to a routing key, that's why having to set a user first is mandatory.

 ### Message log
-The message log will be named as username_exchangename.log and it'll look something like that:
+The message log will be named as username_exchangename.log and it'll look something like the following:
 ```
 [
     {